eProsima/Fast-DDS-docs/docs/pubsub.rst

         }
     } m_listener;

-The :class:`Subscriber` creation and implementation is symmetric.
+The :class:`Subscriber` creation and implementation are symmetric.

 .. code-block:: c++